Matatika/example-veeqo-reporting/README.md

 1. Run the `Report Pipeline` by clicking the Play button.

 1. Once the `Report Pipeline` has finished running, open your Meltano project on your local system, open the `output` dir.
-Here you should see an `report.pdf` which is the output from the pipeline being run.
+Here you should see an `report.html` which is the output from the pipeline being run.
+You can view this file with any web browser.

 Congratulations, you have now have a Notebook that executes on a scheudle in Meltano, using the Matatika lab.